-- The lack of charging infrastructure in place at the current time - The limited range (in terms of distance that can be travelled from a single charge) of electric vehicles - The limited choice of electric vehicles available - The cost of buying electric vehicles - The potential effect this could have both to the licensed trade and to the travelling public of Swale.
+- 4.6.1 The lack of charging infrastructure in place at the current time - 4.6.2 The limited range (in terms of distance that can be travelled from a single charge) of electric vehicles. - 4.6.3 The limited choice of electric vehicles available - 4.6.4 The cost of buying electric vehicles.